haiguanl/Multilayer_GOMLP/README.md

  ```
  python generate_testcases.py
  ```
+ Key parameters:
+ - number_of_nets: length of netliist that will be used to choose nets when generating random problems
+ - number_of_nets_chosen: number of nets for each problems (randomly chosen from the same netlist)
-The generated problem file is ```output.csv```, which contains the net names and their combinations
+ - number_of_problems: number of problems that need to be generated The generated problem file is ```output.csv```, which contains the net names and their combinations

 #### Note: